barrulus/log-vector/README.md

 python trust_manager.py --check "nomic-ai/nomic-embed-text-v1.5"
 ```

+### Security Flow

-When you first use a model requiring remote code, you'll see:
+When you first use a model requiring remote code execution:

 ```
 ==============================================================